tiwansh/EyeDrops/README.md

 Application notifies busy coders to take a break and take care of their eyes.
 Again it beeps after 10 minutes of breakto attract the lousy coder back to the workstation.

+To use,
+1. Download/clone the repo
+2. install depedencies
+	a. notify2
+	b. playsound

-To use, just download and execute the main file - code.py.
+3. Execute the main file - code.py.
- (Just go to the repo where code is present and execute code.py using python3 code.py)
+(E.g. "python3 code.py")

 In case you want to add it to your startup,